-- 2 An entity shall apply this Standard in preparing and presenting general purpose financial statements in accordance with Statutory Board Financial Reporting Standards (SB-FRSs). - 3 Other SB-FRSs set out the recognition, measurement and disclosure requirements for specific transactions and other events. - This Standard does not apply to the structure and content of condensed interim financial statements prepared in accordance with SB-FRS 34 Interim Financial Reporting.
+- 2 An entity shall apply this Standard in preparing and presenting general purpose financial statements in accordance with Statutory Board Financial Reporting Standards (SB-FRSs). - 3 Other SB-FRSs set out the recognition, measurement and disclosure requirements for specific transactions and other events. - 4 This Standard does not apply to the structure and content of condensed interim financial statements prepared in accordance with SB-FRS 34 Interim Financial Reporting.
 However, paragraphs 15-35 apply to such financial statements.
-This Standard applies equally to all entities, including those that present consolidated financial statements and those that present separate financial statements as defined in SB-FRS 27 Consolidated and Separate Financial Statements. - This Standard uses terminology that is suitable for profit-oriented entities, including public sector business entities.
-If entities with not-for-profit activities in the private sector or the public sector apply this Standard, they may need to amend the descriptions used for particular line items in the financial statements and for the financial statements themselves. - Similarly, entities that do not have equity as defined in SB-FRS 32 Financial Instruments: Presentation (eg some mutual funds) and entities whose share capital is not equity (eg some co-operative entities) may need to adapt the financial statement presentation of members' or unitholders' interests.
+This Standard applies equally to all entities, including those that present consolidated financial statements in accordance with SB-FRS 110 Consolidated Financial Statements and those that present separate financial statements in accordance with SB-FRS 27 Separate Financial Statements. - 5 This Standard uses terminology that is suitable for profit-oriented entities, including public sector business entities.
+If entities with not-for-profit activities in the private sector or the public sector apply this Standard, they may need to amend the descriptions used for particular line items in the financial statements and for the financial statements themselves. - 6 Similarly, entities that do not have equity as defined in SB-FRS 32 Financial Instruments: Presentation (eg some mutual funds) and entities whose share capital is not equity (eg some co-operative entities) may need to adapt the financial statement presentation of members' or unitholders' interests.